 Classifications of violations or offenses vary based on circumstances of the incident.
-Administration of discipline may reflect violations of the Hillsborough County Code of Student Conduct occurring on school property and at school-sponsored functions and events.
-Serious violations can result in issuing a student atrisk status and recommendation to the Board of Directors to be withdrawn from LP or impact enrollment for following school year, or other actions as deemed necessary.
+Serious violations can result in issuing a student at-risk status and recommendation to the Board of Directors to be withdrawn from LP or can impact automatic enrollment for following school year, or other actions as deemed necessary.
 Evidence and factors are taken under consideration to help determine accurate incident level of offense and proportionate disciplinary responses necessary.
+Some offenses can fall into more than one classification level.
 Please note, all offenses and fact-findings are reviewed and examined internally by LP staff and/or administration.